 During my tenure as staff director of the committee in 1994, Congress came together to pass the Violence Against Women Act.
 That legislation was important for many reasons, not least of which it made clear to all Americans that domestic for many reasons, not least of which it made clear to all Americans that domestic violence was not a private family matter, but a crime.
 I am proud that landmark law has indeed made a difference in the lives of so many women in this country.
 When I joined the Foreign Relations Committee staff more than a decade later, we sought to apply some of the same principles of the Violence Against Women Act to our global efforts against gender-based violence.
-We drafted the first Inter-national Violence Against Women Act legislation, which then-Senator Biden intro-duced in 2007. duced in 2007.
+We drafted the first International Violence Against Women Act legislation, which then-Senator Biden introduced in 1007 duced in 2007.

 My work on that legislation was informed, in part, by my experience with Women for Women International, an organization that helps women survivors of conflict rebuild their lives.
 I realized that while women are often targets in conflicts, they rebuild their lives.
 I realized that while women are often targets in conflicts, they also have tremendous capacity not only to survive but to thrive, to make better lives for themselves and their families, and to build their communities and countries.
 While chief of staff to Dr. Jill Biden, I spearheaded an administration-wide effort to develop the U.S. Strategy to Prevent and Respond to Gender-Based Violence Globally.
-It is my hope that this strategy, and accompanying Executive order from President Obama, will make a significant difference in efforts to ensure that all per-sons can live free from violence.
-America's leadership in advancing the rights of women is with not just to women
+It is my hope that this strategy, and accompanying Executive order from President Obama, will make a significant difference in efforts to ensure that all persons can live free from violence.

+America's leadership in advancing the rights of women is vitel not just to make the presence.

 America's leadership in advancing the rights of women is vital not just to women themselves, but to our national security and economic stability.
 None of the world's themselves, but to our national security and economic stability.
 None of the world's most pressing economic, social, and political problems can be solved without the full participation of women.
 As Secretary Kerry has said, "Gender equality is critical to our shared goals of prosperity, stability, and peace, and investing in women and girls worldwide is critical to advancing U.S. foreign policy."

 Secretary Clinton and Ambassador Verveer made unprecedented progress not only in promoting gender equality and advancing the status of women and girls abroad, but also in elevating women's issues in our foreign policy.
 They worked to integrate these issues into high-profile multilateral forums and bilateral dialogues and into the duties of our foreign and civil service.

-If you grant me the privilege L will work with Secretary Kerry to build upon this advancing this work at our posts abroad.
-Second, I will support efforts to expand women's entrepreneurship and economic participation.
-We know that women's potential to help grow economies is vast, yet still largely untapped.
-I will continue the Department's leadership in supporting women entrepreneurs in every region.
-Next, I will provide strong leadership in implementing the United States first-ever National Action Plan on Women, Peace, and Security.
-Today, with conflicts and transitions affecting millions, women must not only be protected from violence, but also be empowered to shape the futures of their countries.
+If you grant me the privilege L will work with Secretary Kerry to build mon this

 If you grant me the privilege, I will work with Secretary Kerry to build upon this progress.
-I will continue to advacate at home and abroad that investing in women- advancing and protecting their rights-is not just the right thing to do morally; it is the smart thing to do economically and strategically.
+I will continue to advocate at home and abroad that investing in women-advancing and protecting their rights-is not just the right thing to do morally; it is the smart thing to do economically and strategically.

 I will focus my energies on six main areas.